• Skip to primary navigation

 Even more saturated neutrals, like blues and grays can act as a suitable backdrop for your household décor.

 Starting with a neutral base on walls makes it much easier to incorporate new and different colors into your home decor.
-Simply by switching out pillows, throw blankets or a rug, you can transform the entire color palette of a room from soft and passive, to bold and vibrant.
+Simply by switching out pillows, mixing and matching patterns to add interest and layered in throw blankets or a rug, you can transform the entire color palette of a room from soft and passive, to bold and vibrant.

 A bedroom with a chair in the corner